bar-benjamin/minimax-game/README.md

 # Minimax Game

-A multiplayer turn-based strategy game implemented in C++ with TCP networking.
+A multiplayer turn-based strategy game implemented in C/C++ and Python with TCP networking/multithreading.
 Two players compete on a 10x10 grid, collecting points while navigating constraints and special cells.
 The game ends when no legal moves remain.
 Highest score wins.